MadeInA2/madeina2/README.md

 To deploy, get an `aws.json` file from Sam, add to the project root, and run `grunt deploy`.

+### Slack team invitations

+To grab an invitation to [the Slack team](https://madeina2.slack.com), go to https://madeina2slackin.herokuapp.com/.
+This is managed via our [rauchg/slackin](https://github.com/rauchg/slackin) instance, hosted on [Heroku](https://heroku.com/).
+To deploy the app, simply run `script/deploy-slackin` (you'll need to be a registered collaborator on the Heroku app).

 ### Other

 Background image thanks to [dgermony](https://flic.kr/p/eHtTm)